BruceWind/wordpress-multiple-services-in-one/README.md

 As I tested, it takes 300 to 500MB memory for wordpress + Mysql.
 It is not a big deal for a modern computer

 ## How to expose these port to public?
 As far as I concern, some CDN services like Cloudflare provide a service to connect your computer in LAN to WAN.
+Or, you can try other **Internal Network Tunneling Service**.

 ## Contributing